Dan Arps wants you to be uncomfortable.

 The Christchurch born artist has made a name for himself by creating pieces that blur the lines between academia and banality, that sit with the spaces between contradictions.
 Although intended to instill a sense of unease, they are works that have a subversive playfulness at their heart.

 Arps merges ready-made and found objects with painting, sculpture and installation, and has gained a significant following, exhibiting extensively in New Zealand and Australia.
-In 2010, he was the recipient of the prestigious Wallace Art Award, followed by the McCahon House Residency in 2014.
+In 2010, he was the recipient of the prestigious Walters Prize, followed by the McCahon House Residency in 2014.

 “It’s like being a professional gambler - you have to keep winning all the time to keep going.
 So I was looking for things that would let me concentrate on the work itself and the things that I am interested in.”